 Heart disease is a “silent killer” for both men and women because frequently, people don’t notice symptoms until they have a heart attack.
-See your doctor regularly to diagnose potential risk factors.
+Celebrate American Heart Month by learning the symptoms of heart attacks for both genders, and seeing your doctor to diagnose potential risk factors.

 Having even one of the following risk factors doubles your risk of developing heart disease, and each additional risk factor worsens the effects of others.

 Smoking exposes you to carbon monoxide, triggers a buildup of plaque in your arteries, and increases the risk of blood clots and heart attacks.
 Smoking as few as two cigarettes a day increases your risk.

 High blood pressure: Blood pressure is the force of blood being pumped against artery walls.
 If this pressure rises and remains high, it can damage the blood vessels.

 High cholesterol: Cholesterol is carried through the bloodstream by particles called lipoproteins.
 Low-density lipoprotein (LDL, or “bad” cholesterol) delivers cholesterol to your arteries, and high-density lipoprotein (HDL, or “good” cholesterol) removes it.

 Diabetes raises the risk of heart disease, especially in women, who are twice as likely to develop heart disease than diabetic men.
 People with diabetes have a higher level of blood sugar, which leads to increased arterial plaque buildup.